Luno33/static-hosting/readme-assets/getting-started-remote-guide.md

     2. push to the VPS all the file from this repository that are needed
 4. SSH into the server and generate self-signed certificates
 5. Point your domain on your VPS IP address
-6. SSH into the server and customize the Nginx files to reflect your `WEBSITE_PRODUCTION_DOMAINS`, self-signed certificate files, and the Minio url that will point at your `WEBSITE_NAMES`
+6. SSH into the server and customize the Nginx files to reflect your `WEBSITE_PRODUCTION_DOMAINS`, self-signed certificate files, the Minio url that will point at your `WEBSITE_NAMES` and the Umami nginx configuration
 7. SSH into the server and spin up Nginx and Minio with docker compose locally
 8. Go on the Minio portal and create a bucket for each `WEBSITE_NAMES`, called `WEBSITE_NAME`, containing your website files
 9. Update Minio policy to give permission to everyone to see the files